jedick/MLE-capstone-project/README.md

 ## Training data

 Many studies of quotation accuracy have been published, but few provide the raw data required to train a model.
-These data should include the list of claims, citations, and human annotations of of citation accuracy.
+These data should include the list of claims, citations, and human annotations of citation accuracy.
 Datasets from the following studies will be used in training:

-[Sarol et al., 2024](https://10.1093/bioinformatics/btae420): **Citation-Integrity** is a corpus based on citations to 100 highly-cited biomedical publications with full text available from the PubMed Central Open Access Subset.
+[Sarol et al., 2024](https://doi.org/10.1093/bioinformatics/btae420): **Citation-Integrity** is a corpus based on citations to 100 highly-cited biomedical publications with full text available from the PubMed Central Open Access Subset.
 Citing articles were randomly selected from those that cite the reference article multiple times.
 According to the authors, "A total of 3063 citation instances corresponding 3420 cita­tion context sentences and 3791 evidence sentences were annotated".
 Their data and NLP model are available on [GitHub](https://github.com/ScienceNLP-Lab/Citation-Integrity/) and [Google Drive](https://drive.google.com/drive/u/0/folders/11b6Z8iv2FXObWmLaqfYzgUQsaL4QgTT2).

 [Smith and Cumberledge, 2020](https://doi.org/10.1098/rspa.2020.0538): Dataset of quotation accuracy in general science journals.
 Human annotations of 250 citations in *Science*, *Science Advances*, *PNAS*, *Nature Communications*, and *Nature*.
 Data are available at [AHU Digital Repository](http://hdl.handle.net/20.500.12521/8).